atreyasha/spp-explainability/docs/develop.md

     14. provide description of data structures (eg. data, labels) required for training processes

+    15. update/remove git hooks depending on which features are finally used, eg. remove pre-push hook

-    15. test download and all other scripts to ensure they work
+    16. test download and all other scripts to ensure they work

 ## Notes